The Nimbus Founding Story

 That’s when I joined forces with a group of Malaysian Oxford MBAs who were already working on the same concept.
 Together, we imagined a services marketplace that would ‘Uberize’ the Home Service experience — making it easy for customers to connect with reliable freelance cleaners, plumbers, and repairmen, while giving local service professionals a platform to grow their business in an increasingly digital world (not like the photo above!).

-And so, ServisHero.com was born.
-This was my first real business, and in many ways, it felt like I was doing an applied MBA — except the stakes were real, and the consequences of every decision were immediate.
+This was my first business where I joined as a founding team, and in many ways, it felt like I was doing an applied MBA — except the stakes were real, and the consequences of every decision were immediate.
 The theoretical knowledge I had accumulated over the years was suddenly being tested.
 We were navigating uncharted territory, and every small win felt like validation that we were onto something.

 early ServisHero logo